Capital of the French Riviera

 The English Promenade

-The most famous place in Nice is of course the Promenade des Anglais.
+The most famous and mythical place in Nice is of course the Promenade des Anglais.

-Stroll along the 7km of coastline and admire the view of the Mediterranean Sea.
+Stroll along the 7km of coastline and admire the clear view of the Mediterranean Sea.

-This always animated place has a vast pavement to facilitate your stroll.
+This place always animated has a vast sidewalk to facilitate your stroll.
 Ideal to enjoy the beautiful weather of the French Riviera.
 Sunbathe, have a picnic, listen to the sound of the waves or swim in the pebble beaches.
-Choose from a wide range of private and public beaches.
-When swimming, watch out for jellyfish.
+Choose from a wide selection of private and public beaches.
+When swimming, beware of jellyfish.